JanBeran8/T5X_translations/README.md

 Text-to-text-transfer-transformer (T5): https://github.com/google-research/text-to-text-transfer-transformer.git</br>
 Instructions from hugging face: https://colab.research.google.com/github/huggingface/notebooks/blob/main/transformers_doc/en/tensorflow/translation.ipynb

-#### This repository contains a failed attempt to run inference on an already trained T5X model with the "wmt_t2t_translate" TensorFlow dataset, based on which I used the older T5.
+#### This repository contains a failed attempt to run inference on an already trained T5X model with the "wmt_t2t_translate" TensorFlow dataset, based on which I used the older T5 with HuggingFace's procedure.

 </br>